wp-plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+= 0.6.6 =
+* Fixed issue with incorrect interaction with other posts, comments, plug-ins, etc., which displays the content on the same page, which is inserted a shortcode.

 = 0.6.5 =
 * Changes in the widgets and shortcodes - now you can exclude the Posts without Featured Image from the Posts list.